atkinchris/micro-frontends-playground/README.md

 - Could we put all components into Open Components registry (on the same application) - and have thin wrappers for components that do need to call an external service to render, like the Novas?
 This would encourage React and similar dependencies, but still allow for other technologies.
 - Dependency sharing is a balance between coupling packages together and increasing page sizes.
 Webpack module federation or SystemJs import maps could make this an opt-in process for components.
 - Ara's Novas are a very thin layer around Hypernova, and the documentation suggests they should be 1:1 with components.
 Hypernova's API isn't as rigid on this - it suggests that one Nova would serve multiple components - the service provides a method for rendering them.
+- Putting components behind directives removes type checking for the data that's being passed to them - but this is probably already a concern with JSPs.